And today, those rumors are coming true.

 Chase Sapphire Preferred Card Updates

 The Chase Sapphire Preferred card is already our top pick for a travel rewards card with an annual fee under $100.
-For an annual fee of $95, it already offers solid perks and an exceptionally high welcome bonus of 100,000 points.
+For an annual fee of $95, it already offers solid perks and an exceptionally high welcome bonus of 60,000 points after you spend $4,000 in the first 3 months.

 But as part of the revamp, it will earn 5 points per dollar on all travel purchased through the Chase Ultimate Rewards portal, as well as 3 points per dollar on dining, eligible delivery services and takeout.
 These categories previously earned 2 points per dollar.
 In addition, it will earn 3 points per dollar on select streaming services and online grocery purchases (not including Target, Walmart and wholesale clubs).